How to Share a PDF as a Link (Google Drive)

 Currently selected cellStarts adding PDF details from the cell you selectedUse when your sheet is empty or you want to choose the starting point

-Append below existing dataAdds new PDF rows below existing rowsUse when you are adding more PDFs to an existing sheet
+Append below existing dataAdds new PDF rows below existing rowsUse when adding more PDFs to an existing sheet

 3. Under Select File Attributes to list, select the PDF details you want to add.